-For the survey-based outcomes, the last four panels of Exhibit B-11 compare the unweighted and weighted impact estimates.
-There are only minor differences between the estimates, which is consistent with the NDNH and NSC outcome findings.
+For the survey-based outcomes, the fourth, fifth, and sixth panels of Exhibit B-11 compare the unweighted and weighted impact estimates.
+There are only minor differences between the estimates.
+This is consistent with the NDNH and NSC outcome findings, which found few differences at the WTA Connect site between the full sample, unweighted, and weighted impact estimates.